xinyadu/eeqa/proc/README.md

 ### Adaptation

-The scripts are adapted with the [original repo](https://github.com/dwadden/dygiepp).
+The scripts are adapted with the [Dygiepp repo](https://github.com/dwadden/dygiepp).